Cloudozr/.github/profile/README.md

-# Welcome to Coudify 🚀
+# Welcome to Cloudify 🚀

 This organization is a solo-driven initiative dedicated to innovative software development and exploring a wide range of modern technologies.
 Here, you’ll find projects that reflect my passion for crafting impactful solutions across various domains.